cortex-js/compute-engine/src/docs/domains.md

 Not all domains are parametric, and the precise semantic of the parametric form depends on the domain.
 For example, the `"Number"` parametric domain implies a result in `"ExtendedRealNumber"`, not `"ExtendedComplexNumber"`.
-The `"String"` parametric domain restrict the length of the string.

 Domains are defined in a hierarchy (a lattice).
 The upper bound of the domain lattice is `"Anything"` and the lower bound is `"Nothing"`.
-The 'parent' of a domain represent a 'is-a' relationship, for example, a `"List"` "is-a" `"Collection"`.
+The 'parent' of a domain represent a 'is-a'/'subset-of' relationship, for example, a `"List"` "is-a" `"Collection"`.

 Domains can be converted to a canonical form using the `'canonical-domain'` form.